This is the corporate health data for quarter 1, 2025 to 2026.

 People

-Adult Social Care and Commissioning both saw an increase in absence this quarter.
-Early Help and Communities however saw a significant drop in absence rates by 41% this quarter due to the number of long-term sick cases reducing and remaining at less than 5.
+Children’s Social Care and Education and Learning both saw an increase in absence this quarter.
+Commissioning however saw a significant drop in absence rates by 58%, due to the number of long-term sick cases reducing.

 Communities